alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 [Who Killed Ickey?](https://ickeytreasurehunt.com/leaderboard) treasure hunt.

 Now, I have some misgivings about casting puzzlehunts as about the competition.
-I feel they're much more about testing what you can do and having fun than about trying to be first.
-There's really not much if any money in puzzlehunting.
+I feel puzzles are much more about testing creativity, promoting curiosity, and having fun than about trying to finish the fastest.
+Competition is more a way to turn it into an event and encourage people to take them seriously.
-From a community standpoint, I suspect people like it this way.
-Still, competition can be fun.
-At minimum, solving puzzles to progress in a hunt is fun.
+There's really not much money in puzzlehunting and I suspect people like it this way.

+Still, competition is fun and at minimum most people will have more fun if they solve puzzles than if they don't.
 After doing puzzlehunts for well over a decade, I've picked up some habits that could be useful to share.

 **If you are new to puzzlehunts, you are not the target audience.** I mean, feel free to keep reading!
 But I will be assuming a bunch of background knowledge and won't be trying to explain what a puzzle is or what a meta is and so forth.
-I recommend these posts (TODO) as better initial reading.
+If you're new, I recommend [Introduction to Puzzlehunts](https://blog.vero.site/post/puzzlehunts) instead.

 **If you've done many puzzlehunts, not everything I say here will work for you.**
-Puzzlehunting systems are a little like productivity systems: everyone's is different, not all pieces of them will click with you, and none of them are clearly dominant.
-Your best bet is to try things out, take the parts that work, and don't feel bad if some of them don't.
+Puzzlehunting systems are a little like productivity systems: everyone's is different, not all pieces of them will click with you, and people can be very opinionated about them even if they all share common themes.
+Your best bet is to try things out, take the parts that work, and ignore the parts that don't.

-Last note: **this will have spoilers for some puzzles.** I've tried to keep the spoilers light, but it's much easier to give examples than to construct new puzzles just for the sake of this post.
-Imagine if this was all seeded content for a puzzlehunt.
-Boy would that make this post hard to write!
+**This will spoil a few puzzles.** I've tried to keep the spoilers as light as needed, but it's much easier to give real-life examples than to construct new puzzles just for the sake of this post.
+(Then again, imagine if this post was written entirely to seed content for an upcoming puzzlehunt.
+Boy would that be interesting!
+Seriously though, it's not.
-(Seriously though, it isn't.
 Don't try looking for it.)

 The "If I Had One Minute Version"
 -------------------------------------------------------------------

-Puzzles are a collection of data, that has hidden patterns or structure, and solving a puzzle is about finding those structures.
+Puzzles are usually a collection of data that has hidden patterns and structure.
+Solving a puzzle is about exploring the data to find those structures.

-Solving puzzles quickly breaks down into three categories: generating good ideas about how a puzzle might work, quickly testing those ideas to check how well they fit, and executing well on the correct ideas.
+Puzzle solving can be divided into generating ideas for how a puzzle works, and executing well on those ideas.

-To generate more ideas, solve more puzzles to see what ideas have shown up in past puzzles.
+To generate more ideas, solve more puzzles to see what's shown up in past puzzles.

-To test ideas faster, solve more puzzles to see what lets you conclude an idea is wrong, and try to shortcut to that on the next puzzle.

-To execute better, practice by solving more puzzles, ideally with other people so you can copy their tricks.
+To execute better, practice by solving more puzzles.

 Wait This Seems Too Simple